Future-Focused History Teaching

 The study of history often takes a back seat to the so-called STEM subjects: science, technology, engineering, and math.
 Promoting STEM is necessary and worthwhile, and I have stated in a previous blog how we are not misguided in telling a student to “be a scientist and save the world.”
 I will, however, always be a cheerleader for the importance of students learning history.
 I will always do what I can to help teachers identify a good reason for teaching history and to teach it well.

-Mike Maxwell has addressed the same mission in his informative and thought-provoking book, Future-Focused History Teaching: Restoring the Power of Historical Learning.
-History teachers searching for a higher purpose for all their hard work should take a look at Maxwell’s book.
+Mike Maxwell has addressed the same mission in his informative and thought-provoking book, History teachers searching for a higher purpose for all their hard work should take a look at Maxwell’s book.
 As someone who has spent over forty years teaching history and training history teachers, I have read much on the topic of history education, and Maxwell’s book is one of the best.

 The book is well-researched and chock-full of information about what is currently happening in history education and what we can do to improve what we teach about the past.
 Maxwell addresses the ubiquitous presence of textbooks in history classrooms and the general inadequacies of those textbooks.
 He is particularly disturbed by the history classes that focus too much on the memorization of trivia.

 In general, Maxwell wants to identify what makes history a useful subject and discuss the urgent need to teach it well.
 He asks an essential question and then answers it with common sense: